 How to get the most from your PhD supervisor

-Choosing an appropriate postgraduate supervisor is probably the most important step for any new postgraduate student.
+Choosing an appropriate postgraduate supervisor is probably the most important step for any new PhD student.

 No matter how smart or skilled a student is, it is unlikely that they will be highly successful during their postgraduate studies if their supervisor doesn't do a good job.